EvictionLab/eviction-lab-website/content/eviction-tracking/_index.md

   spikes in eviction and homelessness.
 In response, we have created the Eviction Tracking System to monitor weekly updates on the number of eviction cases being filed across the United States.
-Scroll down to view full reports on the cities in which we are operating, and to learn more about the project. "
+Scroll down to view full reports on the cities in which we are operating, and to learn more about the project ... "
 crisis: >-
   ## A Looming Eviction Crisis?